-Farming in Canada: The Facts (35 Infographics)
+Farming in Canada: The Facts (40 Infographics)

 Farming in Canada is serious business!
 Like other natural resource sectors, the farming sector contributes massively to the livelihoods of Canadians in several direct and indirect ways.

-For example, hundreds of thousands of farming jobs exist across the country; in turn, these workers supply the raw goods needed by the much larger Canadian food manufacturing and processing industries to create many of the agricultural products we see stocked on the shelves in our grocery stores.
+For example, hundreds of thousands of farming jobs exist across the country.
+In turn, these workers supply the raw goods needed by the much larger Canadian food manufacturing and processing industries to create many of the agricultural products we see stocked on the shelves in our grocery stores.

 With Canada having so much land area spanning multiple landscapes, it’s no wonder that Canadian farmers produce such a diversity of crops and livestock products.
 From blueberries and cranberries to beef and pork, we really are blessed with an abundance of natural resources.